ivanbgd/codecrafters-bittorrent-rust/README.md

 Secondly, multi-file torrents are not supported at all.
 This solution has placeholders to support the functionality, but it hasn't been implemented.

-We only support compact mode, but that is the recommended mode anyway, so it should be enough.
+We only support compact mode, but that is the recommended mode in practice anyway, so it should be enough.
 https://www.bittorrent.org/beps/bep_0023.html
 The assignment itself only supports the compact mode.